pip-services/pip-services-docs/content/en/python/container/refer/link_references_decorator.md

 #### remove
-Removes a previously added reference that matches specified locator.
+Removes a previously added reference that matches the specified locator.
 If many references match the locator, it removes only the first one.
 When all references shall be removed, use **remove_all** method instead.

 > remove(locator: Any): Any
-- **locator**: Any - a locator to remove reference
+- **locator**: Any - locator to remove reference
-- **returns**: Any - the removed component reference.
+- **returns**: Any - removed component reference.

 #### remove_all
 Removes all component references that match the specified locator.

 > remove_all(locator: Any): List[Any]
 - **locator**: Any - the locator to remove references by.
-- **returns**: List[Any] - a list, containing all removed references.
+- **returns**: List[Any] - list, containing all removed references.